tewarid/dotnet-tools/README.md

 dotnet build NetTools.NetCore.sln
 ```

-You can also use Visual Studio 2019 Preview to build.
+You can also use Visual Studio 2019 to build.

 ## AMQP 1.0 Client Tool